-According to the law of Independent Assortment, discrete pairs of alleles passes onto the offspring without depending on one another.
-Hence, inheritance of genes at a particular region in a genome does not affect the inheritance of genes in a different region.
+According to the law of Independent Assortment, discrete pairs of alleles pass onto the offspring without depending on one another.
+Hence, the inheritance of genes at a particular region in a genome does not affect the inheritance of genes in a different region.

 Law of Dominance

 According to the law of dominance, recessive alleles are always masked by dominant alleles.
-Hence, a cross among a homozygous recessive and a homozygous dominant shows the dominant phenotype by still having a heterozygous genotype.
-This law could be explained by mono hybrid cross experiment.
-In case of a cross among the two organisms of contrasting traits, the character that is visible in the F1 generation is known as dominant and the one that is suppressed is known as recessive.
+Hence, a cross between a homozygous recessive and a homozygous dominant shows the dominant phenotype by still having a heterozygous genotype.
+This law could be explained by the monohybrid cross experiment.
+In the case of a cross among the two organisms with contrasting traits, the character that is visible in the F1 generation is known as dominant and the one that is suppressed is known as recessive.
 Every character is handled by a pair of dissimilar factors and only one among the characters shows the results.
-Please note that the law of dominance is true but not applicable on a global perspective.
+Please note that the law of dominance is true but not applicable from a global perspective.

 What are the 3 principles of Mendelian genetics?